03 9853 7158

 Church Internal and External Lighting Project

 In 2022, the Memorial Lanterns were rededicated.
-They were relocated back to the church from the Old Parish Hall.
+They were relocated to the church from the Old Parish Hall.
 At the same time, all the lighting in the church was upgraded.

 In addition, an upgrade and restoration of all external lighting around the parish site and Church Green was undertaken and completed in September 2024.